 5 Boutique Hideaways You’ll Love in Aruba

-This Dutch Caribbean island has a wealth of amazing large resorts, but if you’re planning a vacation on Aruba, there are also a few extraordinary hideaways and luxury boutique hotels in Aruba worth considering for a memorable vacation.
+This Dutch Caribbean island has a wealth of amazing large resorts, but if you’re planning a vacation on Aruba, there are also a few extraordinary hideaways and luxury boutique hotels on the island also worth considering for a memorable stay.

 After a stay in one of these secret hideaways, you’ll never want to leave your personal island paradise.
 Unless it’s to dine at one of the great restaurants we’ve hand-picked for each of our secret stays!

 1. Boardwalk Small Hotel Aruba – A Unique Boutique Hotel